Alexander Bone is a 23 year old saxophonist, composer, arranger and producer based in the UK.

 In 2019, he was awarded the Kenny Wheeler Prize and Graduate Award from the Royal Academy of Music.

-He is currently writing and producing his debut album, to be released on Edition Records.
+He is currently writing and producing his debut album.

 Alexander has led his own bands playing original music at venues & festivals across the UK & Europe including London Jazz Festival, Ronnie Scotts (Jazzwise Festival), Manchester Jazz Festival & London Saxophone Festival (headlining alongside artists including Bob Reynolds & YolanDa Brown).
 In 2018, the ‘Alexander Bone Quartet’ toured Czech Republic for 2 weeks.